Identifiability Matters: Revealing the Hidden Recoverable Condition in Unbiased Learning to Rank: Experiments

 \paragraph{Dataset} To verify the correctness of Theorem \ref{thm:graph}, and the effectiveness of proposed methods, we first conducted experiments on a fully synthetic dataset, which allowed for precise control of the connectivity of IGs.
 We generated four datasets with different numbers $K$ of connected components within each IG ($K=1,2,3,4$), as illustrated in Appendix \ref{sec:app_datasets}.
-The bias factors only consist with positions (\ie, position-based model or PBM).
+The bias factors only consist of positions (\ie, position-based model or PBM).
 We defer the click simulation setup to Appendix \ref{sec:app_click_simulation}.

-\paragraph{Baselines} We tested two baselines for comparison with our proposed methods: (1) \textit{No debias}, which utilizes click data to train the ranking model without the observation model, and (2) \textit{Examination hypothesis}, which trains the two models based on \Eqref{eq:loss} to fit clicks using unprocessed datasets.
-This formula is the objective of most existing ULTR methods \citep{agarwal2019estimating,ai2018unbiased,ai2021unbiased,cacm,chen2022lbd,chen2023multi,fang2019intervention,guo2019pal,haldar2020improving,jin2020deep,wang2018position,zhang2023towards,zhao2019recommending} and aptly represents the current research.
-Further elaboration on the technical implementation can be found in Appendix \ref{sec:app_training}.
-Note that our proposed \textit{node intervention} and \textit{node merging} are model-agnostic and independent of the specific training implementation, which are applied on the datasets before training.
+\paragraph{Baselines} For comparative analysis, we evaluated our methods on several baselines: \textit{No debias}, which trains the ranking model using click data without an observation model, and three widely-used ULTR optimization algorithms based on examination hypothesis, \textit{DLA} \citep{ai2018unbiased}, \textit{Regression-EM} \citep{wang2018position} and \textit{Two-Tower} \citep{guo2019pal}.
+Notably, many recent models \citep{vardasbi2020cascade,chen2021adapting,sarvi2023impact,cacm,chen2022lbd,chen2023multi} are variants of these three ULTR algorithms, primarily varying in their bias factor handling.
+We will discuss the influence of bias factors on identifiability in the next section (\sref{sec:experiment_large}).
+Training details for the baselines can be found in Appendix \ref{sec:app_training}.
+Our \textit{node intervention} and \textit{node merging}, being model-agnostic and training-independent, are applied to datasets before training.